ajs17/memills/content/people/mills-edward-hallock-1819-family/features/caroline-hallocks.md

 <!--more-->

 The most appears to be known about [William B. Hallock](https://www.findagrave.com/memorial/66471939/william-b-hallock) (07 Jul 1822 to 29 Mar 1901), a prominent farmer in Danby who is closely associated with Thomas H. Howell, of Howell Brothers general store, also in Danby.
-Intriguingly, Hallock and Howell would eventually partner on a dry goods store Willseyville.
+Intriguingly, Hallock and Howell would eventually partner on a dry goods store in Willseyville.

 What follows is a sampling of some of the more interesting news items related to William Hallock.